-It is recommended that Council NOTES the Schedule of Documents covering the period 2 November 2012 to 13 November 2012, executed by means of affixing the Common Seal, as detailed in Attachment 1 to this Report.
+It is recommended that Council NOTES the Schedule of Documents covering the period 2 November 2012 to 13 November 2012, executed by means of affixing the Common Seal, as detailed in Attachment 1 to Report CJ272-12/12.

 During the period 2 November 2012 to 13 November 2012, five documents were executed by affixing the Common Seal.
 A summary is provided below: